esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 #### 2.a Miniconda

-Install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions) python 3.8 version by downloading an older version and selecting the latest `py38` version [here](https://repo.anaconda.com/miniconda/).
+Install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions) Python 3.8 version by downloading an older version and selecting the latest `py38` version [here](https://repo.anaconda.com/miniconda/).
 Then, create the Conda environment from inside the x-heep folder:

 ```bash
 make conda